valeriangalliat/node-update/README.md

-Node Update
+node-update
 ===========

-Update a portable Node.js installation.
+> Update a portable Node.js installation.

+**Warning:** this script is outdated and not working with the current Node.js website.

 Description
 -----------